lsst-tstn/tstn-010/index.rst

     exploration.
 A copy would need to be available at the summit should the network go down.

 .. _Observing_Utilities:

 Observing Utilities
 ====================

-Observing utilities are user-defined methods that perform tasks that are not already part of the control classes code base that operates the observatory (the `Control Classes`_ section discusses this in further detail).
+Observing utilities are user-defined methods that perform tasks that are not already part of the control packages code base that operates the observatory (the `Control Packages`_ section discusses this in further detail).
 An example of functionality contained in a utility would be the reduction/analysis of an image.
 In the use-case discussed in this document, the user defines methods that perform basic ISR on an image, finds the center of the star, and calculates the required offset.
 In the